 Physical therapists can help people with disabilities develop physical skills.
 They help with walking and running by performing exercises to improve strength and flexibility.
 They also look for patterns in how the muscles in the body move, which can be useful for identifying mini-milestones and emerging skills.

 This is particularly important for people with Down Syndrome because it can be difficult for them to identify their own body’s movements.
-This is because they need help understanding cause-and-effect relationships.
+This is because they need to help to understand cause-anPhysical Therapyad-effect relationships.